 Second, mowing short allows more weeds to take over due to lower grass density.
 Grass does an okay job of keeping weeds out, but when it’s cut short, it can’t work as effectively to make sure weeds can’t grow.
 Short grass allows weeds to take up necessary nutrients and sunlight.

 Our lawn care professionals recommend cutting your grass every week, preferably in the mid morning at least one day after the last rain or watering.
-This way, you’re not cutting wet grass which could clog your mower and make your grass susceptible to mold and fungus.
+This way, you’re not cutting wet grass which could clog your mower and make your grass susceptible to fungus and mold.